SpaceNetLab/StarPerf_Simulator/README.md

 ![image](https://github.com/SpaceNetLab/StarPerf_Simulator/blob/master/doc/stalink.jpeg)

 Finally, run StarPerf to conduct evaluation on the simulated satellite network.
-This can be done by calling `starperf.py`.
+This step can be done by calling `starperf.py`.

 ```python starperf.py```